 At the bar, an occasional flipping noise can be heard from the large split-flap menu board that lets you know the origins of the next arriving plane.
 A fireplace lounge provides a comfortable place to sit and enjoy a drink with friends by the fire, while a recreational zone towards the North end of Nolita Hall contains two shuffleboard courts and two large screens for watching the game.
 The kitchen window overlooks the entire restaurant, allowing guests to see the cooks doing what they do best in front of the the wood-fired pizza oven.

 Long rows of communal tables run the length of the interior, further enhancing the concept of a modern beer hall, flanked with marble accents.

-From the large details to the smaller ones – striated wood features, brass accents, and mesh textures – Nolita Hall is a comfortable and unique European style beer hall, in the heart of North Little Italy.
+From the large details to the smaller ones – striated wood features, brass accents, and mesh textures – Nolita Hall is a comfortable and unique European style beer hall, in the heart of San Diego.